The Solved Mystery of Martha Elizabeth (Lizzy) Lee, the Black Mistress of the 7th Vice President of the United States of America, John C. Calhoun.

 How did I find conclusive evidence that undeniably identified the parents of my grandmother Martha Elizabeth Lee, and solve the 200 year old mystery?

 After learning the full name of my grandmother Martha, I then conducted extensive research on prominent early American families that frequented South Carolina during the during and before the Vice Presidency of my grandfather, John C. Calhoun.
-In particular, families of early American Influence, who had enough power to supply slaves to the sitting Vice President.
+In particular, families of early American Influence, who had enough power to supply house servants to the sitting Vice President.

-In 1825, shortly after a scandal was made public about a well-known politician from a very powerful and influential family named, Henry "Black-Horse Harry" Lee IV (28 May 1787 – 30 January 1837), Vice President, John C. Calhoun did Lee a huge favor by getting him a job at the Post Office.
+In 1825, shortly after a huge scandal was made public about a well-known politician from a very powerful and influential family named, Henry "Black-Horse Harry" Lee IV (28 May 1787 – 30 January 1837), Vice President, John C. Calhoun did Lee a huge favor by getting him a job at the Post Office.
 During the time when Calhoun used his political power to gift Henry Lee IV a job, due to Henry’s actions, his political career was almost over and despite being well known, no one would give him an opportunity.

 What did Henry "Black-Horse Harry" Lee IV, do that caused his political career to abruptly come to an end?